Saudi Arabian trans woman feared dead after family ‘forced her to detransition’

 “Go to the mercy of God Almighty, young man,” said the message, giving a name that matches Ms Knight’s unwanted legal name (known in the trans community as a deadname).

-The family’s website features a Saudi finance official whose name matches the first patronymic in Ms Knight’s legal name, and whose LinkedIn page shows that he was working on Washington DC during the time that Ms Knight attended high school there.
+That deadname contained a set of patronymics that match the name of a Saudi finance official, whose LinkedIn page shows that he was working on Washington DC during the time that Ms Knight attended high school there.

 Ms Daws identified this official as Ms Knight’s father, based on conversations where Ms Knight pulled up photos of him online to show Ms Daws who her family was.